Case: Two Scenarios

 This change removed the potential of data anomalies and reduced the database size by an order of magnitude.
 These savings also directly correlated to the amount of time it took to load the data into Tableau.

-Another insight, was that every new file of data from the data source, contained a full snapshot of all prices and codes, even if a product didn't change since last snapshot.
-This meant that we could get additional savings by deduplication and only storing the rows that are different from the previous snapshot.
-This combined with normalising the database, reduced size in total by about 33x as can be seen in the graph below:
+Another insight was that every new data file of data from the source contained a full snapshot of all prices and codes, even if a product didn't change since the last snapshot.
+This meant that we could get even greater savings by discarding unchanged entries between snapshots.
+Combining the normalised database schema and this deduplication scheme, we further reduced the overall data size by 33x.

-Everything but the row-deduplication was completed within the first 48 hours of the project.
+Everything but the deduplication scheme was completed within the first 48 hours of the project.

-The project got completed within budget and with enough time left for the client to implement the tech demo.
+The project remained within budget and with enough time left for the client to implement the tech demo and meet their deadline.
 Beyond immediately making it possible to finish the tech demo in time, the codebase was refactored to be significantly more maintainable and versatile.
 The more efficient schema also enabled the client to process more data without overloading Tableau or having to sacrifice data quality.